Tárgy hivatalos adatlapja:

-This course, as a basic BSc course based on the previous term, continues the exposition of methods and tools of computational problems.
-The main goal is an introduction of object-oriented programming.
-Based on the C programming language skills, the object-oriented techniques are introduced with the help of C++ programming language.
+This course, as a basic BSc course based on the previous term, continues the exposition of methods and tools for computational problems.
+The main goal is the introduction to object-oriented programming.
+Based on the C programming language skills, the object-oriented techniques are introduced with the help of the C++ programming language.
 The curriculum of computer laboratories continuously follows the lectures.

 1. C++ as a Revised Version of C